spessasus/spessasynth_core/docs/spessa-synth-processor/midi-patch.md

     The `isGMGSDrum` flag being set does *not* necessarily mean that this patch is a drum patch!
     The preset list change event provides an additional property `isAnyDrums` which correctly identifies drums across all MIDI systems.

+## XG Validity

+Each sound bank is validated for XG compatibility.
+That is, contains only allowed program numbers in the XG standard for the drum presets.
+This is done because some sound bank set the bank MSB of 127 for Roland MT presets.

+If a sound bank fails to meet that check, the GM/GS drum presets will be used instead of the GM2/XG drums.